JAP

 When the war ended in May 1945, the third prototype for the jet bomber, the Ju 287 V3 was was not yet completed.
 It should be the first example of the production version.
 US-troops captured the Junkers works at Dessau, but handed it over to the Russians two month later.
 The Russians collected all available members of the Junkers team and started to build the Ju 287 prototypes again.
 In October 1946 more than 5000 German specialists and their families were transported to the Soviet Union, where they completed the Ju 287 under the designation EF 131.
 After a few test-flights, the bomber was converted into the reconnaissance aircraft EF 140.

-With two soviet copies of Rolls-Royce jet engines and new wingtip-tanks, the Ju 287 (EF 131) was flown as the EF 140 reconnaissance aircraft.
+With two soviet copies of Rolls-Royce jet engines and new wingtip-tanks, the Ju 287 (EF 131) was flown in the USSR as the EF 140 reconnaissance aircraft.

 The Junkers jet after the war The Soviets ordered no series production for the EF 131 (Ju 287) or EF 140.
 So the Junkers team designed a new jet bomber as the Type 150 (EF 150).
 A prototype was tested, but again no production ordered.
 When the Germans were allowed to return home in 1954, the Junkers engineers in East Germany designed the jet airliner Type 152 based on the Type 150.
 Protypes where build and flown, but when the Russians refused to buy airliner from other countries, the project was cancelled.